 Garrett Hope is the host of The Portfolio Composer Podcast, a composer, a bass player, owns a piano tuning company and is a consultant.

-Note: Since we recorded this interview, Garrett has rebranded Composer On Fire as The Portfolio Composer Podcast.
+Note: Since we recorded this interview, Garrett has rebranded his podcast, Composer On Fire, as The Portfolio Composer Podcast.

 - How entrepreneurial thinking led him to ultimately choose bass over guitar as his primary instrument

 - The factors that led to him getting turned off by academia which led him to becoming an entrepreneur

 - How starting a piano tuning business made him realize he needed to apply the same entrepreneurial principles to his music career

 - The skills musicians need as the world moves more and more towards a freelance economy (and they don't teach them in music school)

 - The challenge of thinking about art as a business

 - Why it's imperative to identify exactly who your audience is

 - The importance of having a rich network to utilize when trying to serve a specific niche

 - How Garrett came to have world-renowned thought leader Seth Godin as a "guest" on his podcast